operasoftware/devopera/blog/_posts/2015-06-24-installable-web-apps.md

 With a centralised app store distribution model, the user receives a notification that a new version of your app is available; they download it and install it.
 However, in many parts of the world, data is expensive or WiFi is a luxury, so people don’t update over their mobile connections.
 This means that outdated versions of your app continue to be used long after you’ve released an update.
 If the outdated version has a security flaw, this is a problem.

-With Installable Web Apps, the app is actually on your web server, so the instant you update it, everybody gets it, at the time they need it - there's no update distribution lag, and the user isn’t wasting their precious data to download a complete new version of your app.
+With Installable Web Apps, the app is actually on your web server, so the instant you update it, everybody gets it, at the time they need it — there’s no update distribution lag, and the user isn’t wasting their precious data to download a complete new version of your app.

 ### Less storage space required